Application materials were posted on January 4, 2021.

 March and will start making acceptance decisions in April.

 The final deadline for Ross applications is April 1.
-Applications will be read and decisions made mostly in chronological order, so it is best to complete your application well before the end of March for adequate consideration.
+It is best to complete your application well before the end of March.

 The fee to attend the online Ross Program in 2021 is $1500.
 That fee covers all instructional expenses.